arcus-azure/arcus/community/blog/2023-01 Role-based authentication in Azure API Management made easy in Arcus Scripting v0.8/README.md

 ## Validating JSON web tokens in Azure API Management
 The `validate-jwt` policy in Azure API Management provides the capability to enforce a valid JWT in an incoming HTTP request.
 One of these validation rules is whether certain roles have been assigned to a service principal.
 This authorization functionality is very useful to allow/deny certain functionality to users of the application.

-Management of service principal roles to certain Azure Directory Applications is rather tedious.
-One has to look up the role assignments of an Azure Active Directory application to find out if the service principal has the correct access.
-Moreover, in certain scenarios, one has to wait a couple of seconds before a role assignment is available for use.
-All this adds to the problem of managing a service principal for validating JWTs in Azure API Management.

-An example of such policy is shown here:
+An example of such a policy is shown here:

 ```xml
 <validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid.">